Pakistan: Religious groups seek amendment to sex change law | DW | 19.11.2021

 The Islamic party recommends the formation of boards at the district level comprising a doctor, a psychologist, a male general surgeon, a female general surgeon and a chief medical officer to determine whether a person is allowed to change their sex.

-The JI argues that the law is against the Quran and Islamic teachings.
+The JI argues that the law runs counter to the Quran and Islamic teachings.

 "To date, not a single complaint has been received regarding the misuse of this [existing] law," she was quoted as saying by local media.